Prag8855/aab/content/guides/addressing-a-letter-in-germany.md

 ### If the name is not on the mailbox

+German apartments rarely have apartment numbers.
+Everyone in the building has the same address.
+Each person has a mailbox with their name on it.

+If your name is not on your mailbox, you will not receive your mail.

-German apartments do not always have door numbers, so **if the person's name is not on the mailbox, they will not receive your letter**.
-Add "bei [name on mailbox]" or "[c/o](https://en.wiktionary.org/wiki/care_of) [name on mailbox]" to the address.[^2] When you address an employee at a company, you can also use "z.
-Hd."[^6]
+**If there is no mailbox with the person's name on it, your letter will not be delivered**.
+You must add "bei [name on mailbox]" or "[c/o](https://en.wiktionary.org/wiki/care_of) [name on mailbox]" to the address:[^2]

 > The person you are writing to
 > **bei** The name on the mailbox